American Library in Paris

 The American Library in Paris is the largest English-language lending library on the European mainland.
 It operates as an independent, non-profit cultural association in France incorporated under the laws of Delaware.
 Library members have access to more than 100,000 books and periodicals (of which 20,000 books, magazines, and CDs are for children and teens), plus reference and research resources in paper and electronic form.
-The library currently serves nearly 5000 members from more than 60 countries.
+The library serves nearly 5,000 members from more than 60 countries.

 The library was established in 1920 under the auspices of the American Library Association's Library War Service with a core collection of books and periodicals donated by American libraries to United States armed forces personnel serving their allies in World War I.

 History

 Founding

 Toward the end of World War I, when the United States entered the conflict, hundreds of American libraries launched the Library War Service, a massive project to send books to the troops fighting in Europe.
 By the Armistice, nearly a million and a half books had been sent across the Atlantic to soldiers.
-Originally known as the American Library Association’s Service for the American Expeditionary Force (AEF) during World War I, the American Library in Paris was formally incorporated under the laws of the state of Delaware in 1920 with a core collection of those wartime books.
+Originally known as the American Library Association's Service for the American Expeditionary Force (AEF) during World War I, the American Library in Paris was formally incorporated under the laws of the state of Delaware in 1920 with a core collection of those wartime books.
 The Library's motto reflects the spirit of its founding: Atrum post bellum, ex libris lux / After the darkness of war, the light of books.
 Director Dorothy M. Reeder, a quarter century later, described the library as a "war baby, born out of that vast number of books sent to the AEF by the American Library Association in the last war.
 When hostilities ceased, it embarked on a new mission, and has served as a memorial to the American soldiers for whom it has been established."

 The library was initially located at 10, rue de l’Elysée, the former residence of the Papal Nuncio.
 The leadership of the early library was composed of a small group of American expatriates, notably Charles Seeger, Sr., father of the young American poet Alan Seeger ("I have a rendezvous with Death"), who had died in the war, and great-uncle of the folk singer Pete Seeger.
-The library’s founding was supported in part with an initial gift of 50,000 francs derived from the royalties of Alan Seeger’s books Poems and Letters and Diary in 1916 and 1917.
+The library's founding was supported in part with an initial gift of 50,000 francs derived from the royalties of Alan Seeger's books Poems and Letters and Diary in 1916 and 1917.
 Among the first trustees of the library was the expatriate American author Edith Wharton.
-Ernest Hemingway and Gertrude Stein, early patrons of the library, contributed articles to the library’s periodical, Ex Libris, which is still published today as a newsletter.
+Ernest Hemingway and Gertrude Stein, early patrons of the library, contributed articles to the library's periodical, Ex Libris, which is still published today as a newsletter.
 Thornton Wilder and Archibald MacLeish borrowed its books.
-Stephen Vincent Benét completed his Pulitzer prize-winning book "John Brown’s Body" (1928) at the Library.
+Stephen Vincent Benét completed his Pulitzer prize-winning book "John Brown's Body" (1928) at the Library.
 Much of the library staff were American librarians on temporary assignments.